bbauska/Coursera-Bootstrap/readme.md

 This forms the header structure for my accordion div.

-Going now to the tab panel below, I\'m going to change this class from tab panel fade to collapse.
+Going now to the tab panel below, I&apos;m going to change this class from tab panel fade to collapse.

 So this would be a collapse plugin which will be useful for our accordion and also I will remove this active class for this and the id will be left as peter for this.

-And then you\'ll say, "data parent" and you would specify accordion.
+And then you&apos;ll say, "data parent" and you would specify accordion.

 You see why we gave the id of accordion to the div that encloses all these content.